Hudson, New York: History

 In the late 19th and first half of the 20th century, Hudson became notorious as a center of vice, especially gambling and prostitution.
 The former Diamond Street is today Columbia Street.
 At the peak of the vice industry, Hudson boasted more than 50 bars.
-These rackets were mostly broken up in 1951, after surprise raids of Hudson brothels by New York state troopers under orders from Governor Thomas E. Dewey netted several local policemen, among other customers.
+These rackets were mostly broken up in 1951, after surprise raids of Hudson brothels by New York state troopers, under orders from Governor Thomas E. Dewey, netted several local policemen, among other customers.

-In 2020, HudsonUP, a Universal basic income pilot was launched in Hudson by The Spark of Hudson community center together with Humanity Forward Foundation.
+The first written mention of 'cocktail' as a beverage appeared in The Farmers Cabinet, 1803, in the United States.
+The first definition of a cocktail as an alcoholic beverage appeared three years later in The Balance and Columbian Repository (Hudson, New York) May 13, 1806.
+Traditionally, cocktail ingredients included spirits, sugar, water and bitters; however, this definition evolved throughout the 1800s to include the addition of a liqueur.

 Land use controversy

-From late 1998 until spring 2005, a land-use conflict took place when St. Lawrence Cement (SLC), a subsidiary of Swiss multinational Holderbank (since renamed Holcim), then one of the world's largest cement companies, proposed to build a cement-manufacturing plant.
+From late 1998 until spring 2005, a land-use conflict took place when St. Lawrence Cement (SLC), a subsidiary of Swiss multinational Holderbank (since renamed Holcim), then one of the world's largest cement companies, proposed to build a cement-manufacturing plant in the city and area.
 The massive coal-fired plant project would have occupied more than 1800 acre in the city of Hudson and the town of Greenport.

-Supporters cited the project for jobs and stimulating other growth.
-Sustained grassroots opposition to the project was led by business owner Peter Jung and journalist Sam Pratt, co-founders of Friends of Hudson (FOH).
+The project generated controversy.
+Supporters claimed the project would create jobs and stimulate economic growth.
+Sustained grassroots opposition was led by business owner Peter Jung and journalist Sam Pratt, co-founders of Friends of Hudson (FOH).
 Opponents argued the proposed project violated state environmental regulations and would adversely affect the river, shoreline, and related habitats.

 The controversy gained national attention from news outlets such as CNN and The New York Times, as well as media outlets in Canada and Switzerland.
 The project was withdrawn after New York Secretary of State Randy Daniels determined that the company's plans were inconsistent with New York State's 24 coastal policies.
 Opponents of the cement project described the ruling as "a colossal relief", and supporters, including the Business Council of New York State, denounced it as "flawed in its logic".
 Nearly 14,000 public comments were received by the State's Division of Coastal Resources (87% of them opposed to the project), a record for that agency.